 California’s Prenuptial Agreement Law

 The Golden State’s Uniform Premarital Agreement Act (UPAA) dictates the requirements for prenups in California.
 The UPAA states that a premarital agreement is a contract that two prospective spouses sign before entering a marriage.
-It is not effective until the date of marriage.
+It isn’t effective until the date of marriage.
 Other requirements include a written contract, legal terms within the prenup and the voluntary signatures of both parties.
 Each party must also have received complete information regarding the other’s properties, debts and income.

 Additionally, once the prenup is complete, each party has at least one week to seek independent legal counsel before signing.
 When both parties sign the prenup, a notary must also sign it to make it fully valid.

-Prenups in California Limitations
+The Limitations of Prenups in California

 What Could Invalidate a California Prenup